supahcraig/redpanda_basics/connectors/Benthos/LAB - Schema Registry.md

 This will take randomized input json messages, convert them to avro using the schema registry, and then publish them to Redpanda.
 They will then be consumed & decoded and printed to stdout.
 Once that is running, we will modify the input json & schema in various ways to see how it all works.

+1. Create inbound pipeline (see errors)
+2. Create avro schema
+3. Add a field to the generated data (see errors)
+4. Update schema
+5. Remove field from generated data (see errors)
+6. Update schema

 ## Inbound Pipeline